DevLukab/RPSLS/README.md

 This project is a **Rock Paper Scissors Lizard Spock** game, built using **WPF (Windows Presentation Foundation)** for an engaging and interactive experience.

 ## Overview
-This game extends the traditional Rock Paper Scissors by adding two more elements, Lizard and Spock, following the rules popularized by *The Big Bang Theory*.
+This game extends the traditional Rock Paper Scissors by adding two more elements, Lizard and Spock.
 The application features a sleek and modern UI, designed for seamless gameplay.

 ## How to Play
 1. **Launch the Game**: Upon starting the application, you'll be presented with an initial screen.
 2. **Enter Player Details**: Input your name and select the number of rounds you want to play.
 3. **Choose Game Mode**: Decide whether to play the classic Rock Paper Scissors or the extended version with Lizard and Spock.
 4. **Face Random Opponents**: The game generates a random character from a pre-existing database as your opponent.
-5. **Advance by Winning**: If you win a round, you progress to the next stage and face a new opponent.
+5. **Advance by Winning**: If you win the game, you progress to the next stage and face a new opponent.
 The challenge continues until you lose.

 ## Key Highlights
 - Smooth and interactive user experience.